ansible-collections/amazon.cloud/docs/amazon.cloud.logs_query_definition_module.rst

 Synopsis
 --------
-- Creates and manage query definitions for CloudWatch Logs Insights (list, create, update, describe, delete).
+- Creates and manage query definitions for CloudWatch Logs Insights.